-Off.
-19. It is reported, that a Person is in Nomination to succeed Sir Joseph Yorke, as his Majesty's had unfortun ely commissioned his English Brokers to buy to the Amount of 100,000! in the Three per Cents, and Bank-stock, the very Day on which the less unaccountable Fall happened.
-To correct this Faux Paux in Commerce, he fent Orders a few Days afterwards to the fame and other Brokers, to fell 200,000 l. on his Account.
-The Consequence was, that he ran on the wrong Side the Post each Time; by which unforefeen and untoward Event, it is thought, he cannot have lost less than 15, or 20,000 l. in the Course of one Week.
+A Dutch House, always very active in our stocks, had unfortun ely commissioned his English Brokers to buy to the Amount of 100,000 s. in the Three personal per Cents. and Bank-stock, the very Day on which the last unaccountable Fall happened.
+To correct this Faux Paux in Commerce, he sent Orders a few Days afterwards to the same and other Brokers, to sell 200,000 l. on his Account.
+The Consequence was, that he ran on the wrong Side the Post each Time; by which un-foreseen and untoward Event, it is thought, he cannot have lost less than 15, or 20,000 l. in the Course of one Week.